 Guidelines and Eligibility

-- Timely and Urgent: The organization must be responding to an unanticipated event or urgent external or internal challenge, with “urgent” being defined as a need or challenge that requires critical support and that can be addressed by activities that start and end within a six-month timeframe.
+- Timely and Urgent: The organization must be responding to an unanticipated event or urgent external or internal challenge.
+We define “urgent” as a need or challenge that requires critical support and that can be addressed by activities that start and end within a six-month timeframe.